celo-org/docs/blog/05-09-23-building-dynamic-user-interfaces-for-erc721/building-dynamic-and-scalable-user-interfaces-for-celo-erc721-smart-contracts-using-react.md

     }
   };
 ```
-It takes in several parameters such as the minterContract and marketContract, performActions, index, and tokenId.
-When executed, the function sets the loading state to true, buys the NFT using the buyNft function, and then displays a success notification.
+It takes in several parameters such as the `minterContract` and `marketContract`, `performActions`, `index`, and `tokenId`.
+When executed, the function sets the loading state to true, buys the NFT using the `buyNft` function, and then displays a success notification.

 After that, it updates the list of NFTs using the getAssets function.
 If there is an error, it logs the error and displays an error notification.